alicanbasak/spotify-cross-playlist-cleaner/docs/api.md

 ### `GET /duplicates`

 Finds duplicate tracks across all playlists.
+Optional query parameters `artists`, `albums` and `years` can be provided multiple times for filtering.

 **Response**